Pack Leadership – Are You The Pack Leader ?

 Look for the body-language signs that tell you your dog is stressed and possibly about to react.

-As pack leader you must take control of this situation.
 Understand your dog's temperament & always have your dog on a lead.

 In this way you can usually prevent or at the very least, divert “aggressive” or “possessive” behaviours from being displayed.